 For many customers, a smaller engine is perceived as:

-• more modern,
+- more modern,

 The Limits of Sometimes Excessive Generalization

-• real consumption sometimes disappointing,
+- real-world consumption can sometimes be disappointing,

-• high mechanical stress,
+- high mechanical stresses,

-• questions about long-term reliability.
+- doubts about long-term reliability.

 Toward a Change in Strategy?